FamilySearch/GEDCOM/specification/gedcom-6-appendix-examples.md

       3 TYPE GEOG             (HIERARCHICAL_RELATIONSHIP,POLI,RELI,GEOG,CULT)
     2 PHRASE Some text here
-    2 NOTE  Texts about the Netherlands. (can be many notes) 1 PERIOD FROM 0 TO 1648
+    2 NOTE  Texts about the Netherlands. (can be many notes) CREA and CHAN
-    2 TYPE SOURCE             (SOURCE=researcher perspective)
-    2 DATE FROM 0 TO 1648
-    2 SPLAC @SP2000@          (link to the SPLAC: EARTH) 3 TYPE GEOG             (HIERARCHICAL_RELATIONSHIP,POLI,RELI,GEOG,CULT)
-    2 PHRASE Some text here
-    2 NOTE  Texts about the Netherlands in those days CREA and CHAN
 ```
 ***